Deep Learning-Based Site-Specific Channel Modeling and Inference: Data Pre-Processing

 \subsection{TDL Parameters Calculation}

 Fig. \ref{fig:datapreprocess} details the construction procedure of the TDL parameter dataset.
-To suppress random fast fading and system noise for reliable small-scale multipath extraction, the raw PDPs undergo sliding-window statistical averaging in the time domain to yield the APDP.
+To suppress random fast fading and system noise for reliable small-scale multipath extraction, the raw PDPs undergo sliding-window statistical averaging in the time domain to yield the Averaged Power Delay Profile (APDP).
 Next, an adaptive dynamic thresholding method is employed for denoising.
 Specifically, valid APDP samples above the absolute noise floor (-160 dB) are isolated and sorted by power.
 The mean of the bottom 20\% samples is calculated as the real-time noise floor estimate for the given window.
 By adding an empirical 11 dB noise margin to this estimate, a dynamic truncation threshold is dynamically generated for each snapshot.
 Components falling below this threshold are classified as background noise and truncated to -200 dB.
-This procedure ensures that the TDL taps derived from the processed APDP are strictly composed of multipath components.
+This procedure yields the fully denoised APDP, denoted as $P_{denoised}$ with length $L$, ensuring that the processed signal is strictly composed of multipath components.

-Subsequently, for each snapshot, an iterative peak extraction algorithm is executed, as outlined in Algorithm 1.
-Specifically, all local power maxima in the APDP are extracted as candidate taps.
-The algorithm then enters an iterative loop to find the global maximum peak in the residual signal.
-To accommodate the dynamic SNR of different snapshots, a relative truncation threshold is set 50 dB below the current highest peak; peaks below this level are treated as noise, terminating the loop.
-Once a valid tap is extracted, the signal within a neighborhood of 3 samples on either side of its center is forced to zero.
+Subsequently, for each snapshot, an iterative peak extraction algorithm is executed on $P_{denoised}$, as outlined in Algorithm 1.
+Specifically, all local power maxima are first identified as candidate taps.
+The algorithm then enters an iterative loop to sequentially find the maximum peak in the residual signal.
+To accommodate the dynamic SNR of different snapshots, a relative range threshold ($D_{th}$) is set 50 dB below the global maximum peak of $P_{denoised}$; peaks falling below this level are treated as noise, terminating the loop.
+Once a valid tap delay is extracted, the residual signal within a spatial masking neighborhood of $\delta = 3$ samples on either side of its center is forced to zero.
 This critical step prevents the energy leakage induced by channel dispersion from being falsely detected as separate multipath arrivals, ensuring that the extracted taps remain physically independent.